 - 1. Cause personal injury. - 2.
 Cause significant property damage. - 3.
 Include a drug violation that could qualify as a felony charge in the legal system. - 4.
 Disrupt the orderly operation of the University. - 5.
-Violate the firearm, explosives, dangerous chemicals, and ammunition or weaponry regulations of the University. - Involve behavior prohibited under Title IX of the Education Amendments of 1972, or any behavior related to sexual assault, sexual harassment, stalking, and/or sexual exploitation, no matter the location of incident. - 7.
-Result in a suspension or expulsion. - 8.
+Violate the firearm, explosives, dangerous chemicals, and ammunition or weaponry regulations of the University. - 6.
+Involve behavior prohibited under Title IX of the Education Amendments of 1972, or any behavior related to sexual assault, sexual harassment, stalking, and/or sexual exploitation, no matter the location of incident Violate the Sexual Misconduct/Sexual Harassment policy.

+- 7. Result in a suspension or expulsion. - 7.8.
 Occur within the last 30 calendar days.